The incidence comodule bialgebra of the Baez-Dolan construction

 \subsection{Polynomial functors}

 A standard reference for polynomial functors is \cite{Gambino-Kock:0906.4931}; the long manuscript~\cite{Kock:NotesOnPolynomialFunctors} aims at eventually becoming a unified reference.
 While polynomial functors have often been studied in the context of sets, for the present purposes it is necessary to deal with polynomial functors over groupoids~\cite{Kock:MFPS28}, which constitute a convenient language for operads~\cite{Weber:1412.7599}.
-The upgrade from sets to groupoids is essentially straightforward, as long as all notions are taken to be the homotopy notions.
+The upgrade from sets to groupoids is possible, provided all notions are taken to be the homotopy notions.
 The full $\infty$-categorical theory is developed in \cite{Gepner-Haugseng-Kock:1712.06469}.
-For the present needs, the introductions in \cite{Kock:MFPS28} and \cite{Kock:1512.03027} should suffice.
+For the present needs, the introductions in \cite{Kock:MFPS28} and \cite{Kock:1512.03027} should suffice as supplement to the following brief review.

 A small category can be seen as a linear monad (\ref{cat=monadspan}), or as an operad with only unary operations.
 The multi aspect of general operads can be accounted for by passing from linear functors to polynomial functors~\cite{Gambino-Kock:0906.4931}, \cite{Kock:NotesOnPolynomialFunctors}.
 Where linear functors are given by spans $I \leftarrow M \to J$, polynomial functors incorporate a nonlinear aspect by means of an extra `middle map':